 - post-looked after children (post-LAC)

-School allocations are calculated on a per pupil basis and our school will receive £145 for each eligible pupil.
+School allocations are calculated on a per pupil basis.

 Schools should spend this premium on evidence-based approaches to supporting pupils.
 In line with the Education Endowment Foundation’s pupil premium guide, activities should include those that:

 - support the quality of teaching, such as staff professional development